TRACK CHAIRS

 chenx@vcu.edu

-Humans are inherently social beings who communicate through multi-modal means spanning audio, visual and physical forms.
-This social nature heavily impacts how people work together in a team of equals to collaborate on a shared goal, and the effectiveness of their combined efforts in reaching their goal.
-Robots intended for collaborative work with humans embody physical systems that share a space with their human counterparts.
-It is no surprise that the nature of how humans work collaboratively with other humans, has a heavy influence on how humans collaborate with embodied robots, using similar forms of multimodal (audio, visual and physical) communication.
-Therefore, the design of multimodal human-machine interfaces is critical to the successful design of a collaborative robot.
-The ultimate pursuit being a robot that is accepted by its human collaborators and acts as an equal member of a mixed human/robot team in pursuit of a shared goal.
+Humans are inherently social beings who communicate through a range of multi-modal means, including audio, visual and physical forms.
+This social nature heavily impacts how people work together in teams of equals collaborating towards a shared goal.
+Additionally it also directly impacts the effectiveness of these combined efforts.
+Robots designed for collaborative work with humans often embody physical systems that share a space with their human counterparts.
+It is no surprise then that the nature of how humans work collaboratively with other humans, has a heavy influence on how humans collaborate with robots.
+For example, humans often use similar forms of multi-modal (audio, visual and physical) communication with robots as they do with other humans.
+Therefore, the design of multi-modal human-machine interfaces is critical to the successful design of collaborative robots.

-• The role of individual differences (robot and/or human) in human–robot interactions.
+14. The role of individual differences (robot and/or human) in human–robot interactions.”

 Minitrack Co-Chairs: